 Bedside Angels

-by Ben Kemp, Site Coordinator
+by Ben Kemp, Operations Manager

 The first to answer the call was someone who was already part of the Grant household, their African-American valet Harrison Terrell.
 Although not officially trained in nursing, Harrison, having developed into a close trusting relationship with the General, took on the task.
 Helping him dress, bathe and eat were just some of the daily chores for Harrison.